 The Biomaterials and Therapeutics track covers an interdisciplinary field focused on the physical and biological study of biomaterials and drug delivery systems and their applications to modern biomedical problems.
-It encompasses synthetic materials, macromolecules, bioconjugates, modern drug delivery systems, genetically programmed materials and networks, composites and hybrid materials, cell-material combinations, and self-assembling systems, as well as their interactions with biological environments and physiological systems.
-Students in the Biomaterials and Therapeutics track should understand the relationships between the structure and designs of biomaterials, synthetic biology, and drug delivery systems and their interactions with complex biological systems.
+It encompasses synthetic materials, macromolecules, bioconjugates, modern drug delivery systems, composites and hybrid materials, genome editing, cell-material combinations, and self-assembly systems, as well as their interactions with biological environments and physiological systems.
+Students in the Biomaterials and Therapeutics track should understand the relationships between the structure and designs of biomaterials, drug delivery systems, and their interactions with complex biological systems.